So, you are looking for a trusted plumber to renovate a bathroom or fix a leaky faucet.

-Check the Better Business Bureau for any negatives
+Check The Better Business Bureau For Reviews

 Once you have a few different options in mind, start gathering as much information as you can about the various plumbers.
 The Better Business Bureau (BBB) can tell you about any complaints or issues they may have had.

 Be cautious when reading reviews online.
 Some of the reviews may not be truly accurate and just because one person had a negative experience with a particular plumber, doesn’t mean you will too.
 You need to be skeptical and use your best judgment when researching reviews online.
 If a person has several bad reviews, however, that is a red flag and might be an indication they’re not a great plumber.

 While you are searching online for the different names and companies that you have compiled, go ahead and check out their websites.
 While their sites will almost always list all positive reviews, there may be some negative reviews as well.

 At this point, you should have your list narrowed down to just a few reputable plumbers to consider, such as MT Drains & Plumbing.
 While you may already have a particular plumber in mind, it’s important to call each plumber and ask them some key questions:

 - Ask them if they are licensed and insured.

 - Each state has its own standards of certification for most professional services.
 Service professionals should be able to easily provide you with any necessary certifications.
 You’ll also want to make sure they are insured in case of any accidents.
 The last thing you want is to have someone uninsured working on your home.
 Any accidents would be your responsibility.